MIT Alert is used to notify our community of the appropriate actions to take when a major emergency impacts MIT.

 To find out more about MIT Alert, please visit the FAQs page.

-Note: If prompted, enter “MIT Alert” into the site search bar.
+- Enter “MIT Alert” into the site search bar

 Sign Up, Customize or Unsubscribe